Best Sports Video Games Ever Made

 Bottom Line: FIFA 12

-"FIFA 12" was praised for its realistic on-field collisions."FIFA 12" represented another huge leap forward for the series, mainly in the mode of gameplay — how the players moved on the field and specifically with collisions.
+"FIFA 12" represented another huge leap forward for the series, mainly in the mode of gameplay — how the players moved on the field and specifically with collisions.
 It also represented a huge leap forward with sales, with 3.2 million units flying off shelves in the first week.

 So many big details with gameplay improved that some of the smaller improvements were overlooked, but they still were nice, such as the cut-away scenes discarded for throw-ins and corner kicks.